Uncle Sam Contracts Private Collectors to Collect Unpaid Taxes

 Beware of Aggressive Collectors

 The collectors have an incentive to collect.
 They’ll receive 25% of every dollar collected.

 Although the collectors are still required to follow the Fair Debt Collection Practices Act and respect taxpayer rights, vulnerable taxpayers could be pressured by aggressive collectors to pay more than they can afford.

 The IRS also offers various taxpayer programs to eligible taxpayers.
 Be sure to inquire about your eligibility for these programs.

 Where to Send Payments

-The government's collectors will target taxpayers owing less than $50,000 and move up from there.
+The government’s collectors will target taxpayers owing less than $50,000 and move up from there.
 They may discuss payment options with taxpayers, but all payments are to be sent, either electronically or by check, to the IRS or U.S. Treasury.
-Do NOT send any payments to the private debt collection agency.
+Payments are not to be sent to the private debt collection agency.

 If you feel that you are being harassed, or that the claimed debt isn’t accurate, file a complaint with:

 Consumer Financial Protection Bureau: 1-855-411-2372